PrestaShop/prestashop.github.io/news/_posts/releases/2019-07-10-prestashop-1-7-6-0-available.md

   - src/Core/Addon/Module/ModuleManager.php::_construct() receives an instance of CacheClearerInterface instead of CacheClearer
   - Permissions for files created by PrestaShop are no longer set to 0777.
 Permissions are now set to 0755 for directories and 0644 for files
   - To prevent having jQuery included twice, It is no longer possible to add jQuery in BO controllers based on the new theme using addJquery()
-  - Error messages are no longer html escaped
+  - Error messages are no longer html escaped automatically

 ## PrestaShop ❤ Community